-The electricity and internet cabling in the camps dangerously intertwine with water pipes causing the threat of electrocution for residents (Palestine Return Center, 2020a).
+The electricity and internet cabling in the camps dangerously intertwine with water pipes causing the threat of electrocution for residents.
 The surface areas of camps are restricted which means the only form of expansion is available through vertical extensions that are often poorly constructed and unsafe.
 For young people, the living environments of the camps lack safe places to play and their opportunities for education are compromised by a system struggling with high classroom averages between 35 and 40, and spiralling costs for resources and transport.
 Lebanon's economic crisis has forced many Palestinian families to transfer their children from private and state schools into UNRWA schools which has increased classroom sizes and pressure on resources.
 Given their social and economic conditions in Lebanon, Palestinian refugees struggle to manage the fees needed to send their children into higher education although UNRWA provides in-country vocational training opportunities and qualifications.

-There are more than 479,000 Palestinian refugees registered with UNRWA in Lebanon with 180,000 estimated to be in-country calculated by the number of refugees accessing services with the remainder having temporarily or permanently left Lebanon (UNRWA, n.d. f).
-They have been living in Lebanon since 1948 and were among the 750,000 Palestinians forcibly displaced from their homeland by Zionist militias during the Nakba or catastrophe (Pappé, 2006: 6).
-Approximately 100,000 Palestinians from Galilee (Suleiman, 2006: 4) and coastal towns including Haifa and Acre fled north to Lebanon.
-Seventy-five years later there are now 5.9 million Palestinian refugees accessing UNRWA services with 568,730 registered in Syria, 2.3 million in Jordan, 1.4 million in the Gaza Strip, 871,537 in the West Bank and 479,537 in Lebanon (UNRWA, n.d. a).
-These figures are estimates only given the upheaval caused in the Middle East by the war in Syria which has forced 29,000 Palestinian Refugees from Syria (PRS) to flee to Lebanon.
-This forced migration has increased pressure on UNRWA services with the majority of PRS seeking sanctuary in the twelve camps in Lebanon (UNRWA, 2022c: 4).
+There are than 479,000 Palestinian refugees registered with UNRWA in Lebanon with 181,000 estimated to be in-country calculated by the number of refugees accessing services.
+They have been living in Lebanon since 1948 and were among the 750,000 Palestinians forcibly displaced from their homeland by Zionist militias during the Nakba or catastrophe.
+Approximately 100,000 Palestinians from Galilee and coastal towns including Haifa and Acre fled north to Lebanon.
+Seventy-five years later there are now 5.9 million Palestinian refugees accessing UNRWA services with 568,730 registered in Syria, 2.3 million in Jordan, 1.4 million in the Gaza Strip, 871,537 in the West Bank and 479,537 in Lebanon.
+These figures are estimates only given the upheaval caused in the Middle-East by the war in Syria which has forced 29,000 Palestinian Refugees from Syria (PRS) to flee to Lebanon.
+This forced migration has increased pressure on UNRWA services with the majority of PRS seeking sanctuary in the twelve camps in Lebanon.
 Lebanon and Syrian refugee camps were also severely impacted by the two major earthquakes that hit southern Turkey and northwest Syria on 6 February 2023.
-A total of 104 Palestinians have been reported killed in the earthquakes; 53 in Turkey and 51 in Syria, with many more injured (Middle East Monitor, 2023).
-The infrastructural damage has been severe with UNRWA launching an emergency appeal for funding for both emergency humanitarian support for survivors of the earthquakes and infrastructural repair (UNRWA, 2023a).
-While the Palestinian camps in northern Syria have been most severely impacted by the earthquakes with 46,534 persons suffering physical harm or displacement, the already dilapidated housing stock and infrastructure in the twelve Palestinian camps in Lebanon also sustained major damage (Ibid.: 5).
-UNRWA has reported that 'essential services such as medical and educational facilities, in addition to water towers, have also sustained significant damages' (Ibid.: 6).
+A total of 104 Palestinians have been reported killed in the earthquakes; 53 in Turkey and 51 in Syria, with many more injured.
+The infrastructural damage has been severe with UNRWA launching an emergency appeal for funding for both emergency humanitarian support for survivors of the earthquakes and infrastructural repair.
+While, the Palestinian camps in northern Syria have been most severely impacted by the earthquakes with 46,534 persons suffering physical harm or displacement, the already dilapidated housing stock and infrastructure in the twelve Palestinian camps in Lebanon also sustained major damage.
+UNRWA has reported that 'essential services such as medical and educational facilities, in addition to water towers, have also sustained significant damages'.